burnbabyburn/docker-samba-dc/README.md

 ##Root Cert in der format (.crt) is avaible in NETLOGON share of DC

 ## Volumes for quick start
+* `/etc/timezone:/etc/timezone:ro` - Sets the timezone to match the host
 * `/etc/localtime:/etc/localtime:ro` - Sets the timezone to match the host
 * `/data/docker/containers/samba/data/:/var/lib/samba` - Stores samba data so the container can be moved to another host if required.
 * `/data/docker/containers/samba/gpo/:/gpo` - Stores admx and adml GPO files which get imported to sysvol on first start.